UnitVectorY-Labs/authzjwtbearerinjector/README.md

 - `LOCAL_TOKEN_aud`: The audience of the token.
 - `OAUTH2_TOKEN_URL`: The URL of the OAuth 2.0 token endpoint.
 - `OAUTH2_RESPONSE_FIELD`: The field in the response from the OAuth 2.0 token endpoint that contains the token (e.g., `access_token` or `id_token`).
+- `SOFT_TOKEN_LIFETIME`: The percentage of the token lifetime to request a new token (e.g., `0.9` to request a new token when 90% of the token lifetime has passed).
+Default is `0.5`.
+If token request fails after the soft expiration has passed but before the hard expiration, the request will be retried with the previous token.

 ### Configuration File